decent-chat/decent/docs/api.md

 <a name='user-new'></a>
 ## user/new

-Sent to all clients when a user is created, or instead when they are authorized, if the server [requires authorization](#authorization).
+Sent to all clients when a user is created.
 Passed data is in the format `{ user }`.

 <a name='user-gone'></a>
 ## user/gone

-Sent to all clients when a user is deleted, or when a user is deauthorized, if the server [requires authorization](#authorization).
+Sent to all clients when a user is deleted.
 Passed data is in the format `{ userID }`.

 <a name='user-online'></a>
 ## user/online